Learn how to easily freeze half and half milk to save money! Follow these step by step instructions and never throw away half & half milk again!

 Do you have Half and Half milk close to the expiration date but don’t want it go bad because of how expensive it was?
 Don’t worry, you can freeze it!

 You know the situation.
-You buy Half & Half milk because you are craving homemade ice cream.
+You buy Half & Half milk because you are craving homemade ice cream or creamy potato soup.
 You only need a cup but the store only has a quart of it.
 Even worse, it’s $5.79.
 So you ponder “Should I just buy a carton of ice cream already made?” or “Should I suck up the price and make my own?”.
 You decide to go against the grain and make your own.
 You take it home and make your ice cream.

 You’re feeling good about yourself and keep telling yourself you’re going to use the rest of the Half & Half for something else and you won’t let that money go to waste.
 Then you open the refrigerator again and you see that Half & Half staring back at you for the 90th time.
 You know the expiration date is coming up in 4 days.
 You panic.
 You let the Half & Half down.
 It’s going to go waste.
 You wasted money!
 Ahhhh, the agony of defeat!